lazarkulasevic/lazarkulasevic.github.io/docs/portfolio/index.md

       end: 30 Nov 2022
     summary:
       - Company-wide analytics platform – Played an important role in developing a live user interaction monitoring platform, where I worked on both the feature development and CI/CD pipeline using Jenkins with Slack notifications.
 Actively participated in agile meetings, defined user stories and effectively prioritized tasks to ensure efficient delivery.
       - Video Management System – Primarily focused on ongoing feature development, improvements and bug fixes while consistently proposing new technical and product features and offering effective design solutions for new requirements.
-Other responsibilities included the guarantee of code quality by following already established CI/CD process.
+Other responsibilities included the guarantee of code quality by following the already established CI/CD process.
-      - News Media Portals – Implementation of ixel-perfect design to four lookalike media portals.
+      - News Media Portals – Implementation of pixel-perfect design to four lookalike media portals.

 <!-- @include: ../partials/_head-meta-defaults -->
 ---